bbehrman10/blockchain-credit-service/README.md

 The vendor is purely here for demo purposes.
 It implements the BCS popup portal.
 It has a registered ID that links back to the BCS database for verification.

-### API & Services - Node, Express, EthersJS
+### API & Services - Node, Express, EthersJS (Within Backend
-The services layer ultimately directs API calls to their proper destination, whether it's the database, the blockchain, or an external API and then returns the  result to the frontend.
+The service layer ultimately directs API calls to their proper destination, whether it's the database, the blockchain, or an external API and then returns the  result to the frontend.

-### Backend - PostgreSQL, Solidity
+### Data Layer - PostgreSQL, Solidity
-The backend features two different components:
+The data layer features two different components:

 - Database
 - Smart Contracts